ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 #### NinjaControllerTest
 Now that we made sure the `ITableStorageRepository<NinjaEntity>` implementation is tested, we can jump right to the `NinjaControllerTest` class.

-The test initialization, shared by all tests does as follow:
+The test initialization, shared by all tests, does as follow:

 ``` csharp
 public class NinjaControllerTest : BaseHttpTest